jsdir/datastored/docs/orm.md

 #### mutators

-Datstored uses several base attribute mutations for features such as hidden attributes, validation.
-These transforms cannot be changed. `mutators` are added to the function chain immediately after the immutable ones added by datastored.
+Defines mutators to use for each model instance.
 More documentation about mutators can be found [here](mutators.md).

 #### marshaller